National Institute Of Allergy And Infectious Diseases (niaid)

 -

-Symptom relief TerminatedThis study tested a small device that sends mild electrical pulses through the skin to stimulate the vagus nerve, aiming to reduce pain and inflammation in children with juvenile idiopathic arthritis (JIA).
-The trial planned to enroll 18 participants aged 5-18, comparing the acti…
+Symptom relief TerminatedThis study tested whether a small device that sends mild electrical pulses to the vagus nerve (through the ear) can reduce pain and inflammation in children with juvenile idiopathic arthritis.
+The trial planned to enroll children ages 5 to 18, but was terminated early after only …

 Phase: PHASE2 • Sponsor: National Institute of Allergy and Infectious Diseases (NIAID) • Aim: Symptom relief